AdaCore/uwrap/documentation/tutorial/tutorial.rst

   operate on declarations, which is the reason why we have to guard on ``DefiningNames`` before.
-* Within a browsing predicate such as ``child`` or ``parent``, the value of ``self`` is switched to the sub-nodes being browsed.
+* Within a browsing predicate such as ``child`` or ``parent``, the value of ``it`` is switched to the sub-nodes being browsed.
 So in that second child query, p_referenced_decl operates on the child being analyzed, not the top level node which is a parameter specification.
 This is the reason why we had to capture the value in the top level matched, then to re-inject it in